harvey251/pydantic-lambda-handler/docs/readme.md

 The outputs an open api spec as well as a cdk conf which can be used to generate aws gateway and lambdas.

+The open api spec is generated and validated using openapi-spec-validator, but this is still in an alpha phase so please let me know if you have any problems.

 ## Basic usage

 handler_app.py